danilo94/mips32/README.md

 # Todo
-- Implements signal extend unity
+- signal extend unity (16 to 32 bits)
 - Shifters
+- Control
-- Implements ALU
+- ALU
 - Define a interface between mips and memory (Data memory and program memory)
 - Connect all modules